Moventes/bruit.io/README.md

 import { BrtError } from '@bruit/component';
 ```

-# Send a feedback without modal
+# Send a feedback silently

 You may want to skip bruit-io default modal, for example :

 - to send a feedback from an another modal
-- to send a feedback from an error catched
+- to send a feedback from a catched error
 - to send a feedback on a particular situation in your application

 To programatically send a feedback, use Bruit's `send` core function: